factmint/Charts/README.md

   * See [http://factmint.com/documentation/stacked-column-bar-chart/](http://factmint.com/documentation/stacked-column-bar-chart/)

 ### API
-The `/api` directory contains the API, which can be used to build your own visualization plugins.
+The `/api` directory contains the API, which can be used to build your own chart.
 See [https://github.com/factmint/Charts/blob/master/api/README.md](https://github.com/factmint/Charts/blob/master/api/README.md) for more information.